 Sleeping: The tent area is located on a meadow.
 It may be possible to park a camper/caravan in the car park near the camp.

 Language: We will write all signs on the camp in German and English.
-For our camp programme we will organise volunteer translators (for other languages if possible).
-If you are looking for translators, please contact the Infopoint and we will try to organise suitable translators for you at the camp.
+Translations will be self-organized.
+Volunteer translators can contact the Infopoint.
+If you are looking for translators, please contact the Infopoint.

-If you need sign language translators, please let us know in advance via our registration form and we will try to organise people for this.
+If you need sign language translators, please register in advance via our registration form and we will try to organize people for this.